- Entry requirements: A 2:1 Honours degree

 From arrival to alumni, we’re with you all the way:

-You will have access to a specialist, in-house postgraduate careers team and have access to one-to-one careers guidance, workshops, seminars, and employability initiatives.
+From day one, you will have access to a specialist, in-house postgraduate careers team and have access to one-to-one careers guidance, workshops, seminars, and employability initiatives.

 Your tuition fees, funding your studies, and other costs to consider.